bmetenko/SquarePacking/README.md

   -as SQUARE_MAX_SIDE, --autopopulate_squares_max_side SQUARE_MAX_SIDE
                         Specify autopopulation of remaining canvas with squares starting with maximum sides supplied.
+  -ic INPUT_CSV, --input_csv INPUT_CSV
+                        Specify csv to use with length, and width columns.
+Others will be treated as extra payload.
+  -oc OUTPUT_CSV, --output_csv OUTPUT_CSV
+                        Specify csv to populate with the specified information about plot.
   -dp, --display_points
                         Toggle display of center point values in ouput.
   -dpp, --display_path_points